-Chlamydia is the most common sexually transmitted infection caused by a bacteria called chlamydia trachomatis.
+Chlamydia is a common sexually transmitted infection caused by a bacteria called chlamydia trachomatis.
 Each year 2 to 3 million people contract it.
 The infection is acquired mainly through sexual intercourse.
 In addition to transmission through vaginal intercourse, it is possible to contract chlamydia through anal intercourse.
 Chlamydia is only rarely found in the throat after oral-genital contact with an infected partner.

 What are the symptoms of chlamydia and when do they appear?